rrvt/AdjProj/README.md

 ## Updates

+### Update 11/25/20

+Library improvement.
+Added options for print orientation and margins.

 ### Update 11/07/20

 Modified the way data is displayed and printed to avoid a conflict between the print thread and the